tjoliveira/cifar10-classification-autoencoder/README.md

 set_random_seeds(42)
 ```

-4. To load the normalized (in [0, 1] CIFAR10 dataset split into training, validation (as 22% of the training+validation set) and test sets and with 50% of samples from classes bird, truck and deer removed, use the following intruction:
+4. To load the normalized ([0, 1]) CIFAR10 dataset split into training, validation (as 22% of the training+validation set) and test sets and with 50% of samples from classes bird, truck and deer removed, use the following intruction:

 ```
 x_train, x_val, x_test, y_train, y_val, y_test, class_names= load_and_norm(0.22)